-This week I discovered “Zohra”, Afghanistan’s first all female orchestra.
-This is a huge deal because during the Taliban rule of Afghanistan- playing instruments was BANNED.
+I first discovered “Zohra” back in 2017.
+Afghanistan’s first all female orchestra, formed by musicologist Ahmad Naser Sarmast in 2010 at the National Institute of Music.
+This was and is still a huge deal because during the Taliban rule of Afghanistan- playing instruments was literally BANNED.
 Even today, performing music is still frowned upon by many conservative Muslims.

 That’s what makes this group so exciting and inspiring.
 Not only are they an all female musical group formed in an extremely male supremacist society where many things are STILL restricted for women, but the orchestra is also led by a woman.
 And beginning at only 19 years old, the conductor Negin Khpalwak, is an inspiration in herself.